 Getting started is easy.
 Install our app, set up your repository and have your team start making commits referencing the Jira issues they are working from.

 Visit the Jira Git Integration Atlassian Marketplace page.
-Select the “Get it now” button to begin the installation.
+Select the “Try it free” button to begin the installation.
 Follow the prompts to complete the installation.
 This application supports installing repos from multiple different git service providers and your own self-hosted servers.

 We also have a specific Git Jira Integration for each of the following Git services:

 Connecting to your Git repository in Jira is simple.
-After you have installed the Git Integration for Jira Software you can navigate to our repository configuration page by selecting Apps -> Git Integrtaion for Jira Sotware form the top navigation in Jira.
+After you have installed the Git Integration for Jira Software you can navigate to our repository configuration page by selecting Apps -> Git Integration for Jira Software from the top navigation in Jira.